Markvdhoven/PowerliftProject/README.md

 Usability
 --------------------
-The database consists of 600.000+ competetors.
+The database consists of 600.000+ competators.
 This is why the data is split up into different files.
-You should first select a database based on the first letter of the first name of the competetor.
-When you skip the step the visualisations will show all competetors which first names start with U or V (since this is the smallest database so it takes less time to load the page).
-After this it is also possible to look up a competetor:
+You should first select a database based on the first letter of the first name of the competator.
+When you skip the step the visualisations will show all competators which first names start with U or V (since this is the smallest database so it takes less time to load the page).
+After this it is also possible to look up a competator:

 ![alt text](https://github.com/Markvdhoven/PowerliftProject/blob/master/doc/README1.JPG)